Principled Synthetic Data Enables the First Scaling Laws for LLMs in Recommendation: Impact Statement

 \section{Impact Statement}

 This paper presents work whose goal is to advance the field of Machine Learning, specifically the development of LLMs for recommender systems.
 We highlight several aspects of broader impact.

 \textbf{Positive Societal Impacts.} Our synthetic data framework offers inherent privacy benefits: the generated user interaction histories are derived from aggregated item-to-item graphs rather than individual user traces, decoupling training data from real user behavior.
-Additionally, our methodology explicitly addresses systemic biases (position, popularity, and exposure bias) that plague real-world recommendation systems.
-By training on debiased synthetic curricula, LLMs may produce more equitable recommendations that surface long-tail and niche content rather than perpetuating popularity-driven feedback loops.
+Additionally, our methodology addresses key systemic biases (particularly position and presentation-order bias) that plague real-world recommendation systems.
+By training on position-debiased synthetic curricula with substantially more uniform item exposure (Gini 0.64 vs.\ $>$0.95 in real logs), LLMs may produce more equitable recommendations that surface long-tail and niche content.

 \textbf{Potential Risks and Mitigations.} More effective recommendation systems could, in principle, increase user engagement in ways that raise concerns about digital well-being.
 However, our work focuses on the \emph{predictability} of model development rather than optimizing for engagement metrics.
 Furthermore, while our synthetic data generation aims to remove systemic biases, practitioners must validate that downstream applications do not inadvertently introduce new biases through their choice of source data or graph construction.
 We encourage future work to develop evaluation frameworks that audit both the fidelity and fairness of synthetic recommendation data.